2016-2017 Annual Campus Security Report and Annual Campus Fire Safety Report

 Howard Payne University provides an Annual Campus Security Report and an Annual Campus Fire Safety Report in compliance with the Jeanne Clery Disclosure of Campus Security and Campus Crime Statistics Act (Title II of Public Law 101-542) and the Higher Education Opportunity Act of 2008.
 HPU gathers statistics concerning the occurrence of certain crimes on campus, in campus residential facilities, and on public property surrounding campus, as well as fire statistics in campus residential facilities.
 The University does not have any off-campus student organization housing which is monitored under this Act.

 The Report includes information for the previous three calendar years.
-Information is collected by the Office of Student Life, the HPU Department of Public Safety (DPS), the Administrative Offices in El Paso and New Braunfels, and the Brownwood Police Department.
+Information is collected by the Office of Student Life, the HPU Department of Public Safety (DPS), the Administrative Offices in El Paso and New Braunfels, the Brownwood Police Department, the El Paso Police Department, and the New Braunfels Police Department.

 The Report also includes information regarding HPU policies and procedures related to sexual assault offenses, alcohol offenses, drug offenses, weapon offenses, reporting criminal activity, missing student notification, emergency notification, emergency assistance and response, evacuation, and crime prevention and safety tips.
 Additional information is available in the Student Handbook.

 The Report is distributed annually to all students and employees of HPU.
-To view the Campus Crime & Fire Safety Report for the previous three calendar years, click Campus Crime and Fire Safety Report 2014.
+To view the Campus Crime & Fire Safety Report for the previous three calendar years, click Campus Crime & Fire Safety Report 2015.

 Crime information may also be viewed by visiting the website of the U.S. Department of Education, Office of Postsecondary Education: http://ope.ed.gov/security/.
 To find HPU statistics, click on “Get data for one institution/campus” and enter Howard Payne University.